 There is no cost to you to complete the Federal Direct Consolidation Loan Application and Promissory Note.
 To complete the application electronically you will need:

 You must complete the Federal Direct Consolidation Loan Application and Promissory Note in a single session.
 The session should take you approximately 30 minutes to complete.

-You must log in using your own FSA ID to complete the Federal Direct Consolidation Application and Promissory Note.
-If you do not have a FSA ID, click here.
+You must log in using your own PIN to complete the Federal Direct Consolidation Application and Promissory Note.
+If you do not have a PIN, click here.

 - Permanent Address